-She draws inspiration from many musical styles—from the bluegrass and Appalachian roots records of her family’s early “hippie years” to the classic rock of Stevie Nicks and The Who; from 80s dance-pop cassettes including Debbie Gibson and Paula Abdul to the alternative rock of the 1990s; and from the classical roots of her musical training to the piano-rock of Ben Folds Five.
-(Throw in a bit of Sarah McLachlan, Over The Rhine and Dixie Chicks for good measure.)
+A lover of natural beauty, horses and wildlife from an early age, Katey began drawing and painting what she saw around her.
+One creative outlet led to another, and she expanded to writing poetry and then studying piano and French horn.
+She draws inspiration from many musical styles—from the bluegrass and Appalachian roots records of her family’s early “hippie years” to the classic rock of Fleetwood Mac and Stevie Nicks, The Who, Eagles and Tom Petty; from 80s dance-pop cassettes of Debbie Gibson and Paula Abdul to the alternative rock of the 1990s; and from the classical roots of her musical training to the piano-rock of Ben Folds Five and Coldplay and the acoustic crooning of Damien Rice and John Mayer—all left their mark on Katey’s developing musical blueprint.
+As she grew into her musical ear and passion, female songwriter superstars of the time also seeped into her soul and she was artistically inspired by the likes of Natalie Merchant, Sarah McLachlan, Norah Jones, Patty Griffin and Dixie Chicks.

-As a teenager, Katey found herself choosing music over art as her true passion and never looked back.* In college, while majoring in French horn performance, she added guitar to her instrumental arsenal and began developing her craft as a singer-songwriter.
-Rather than courting a record label at the outset, Katey took the DIY approach to her music career from the start, writing and recording her first record with an Mbox in her bedroom (“Nothing to write home about,” she quips), and learning the different aspects of the music business as she went.
+In her late teens, Katey found herself at a crossroads in regards to her talents and had to make a choice – music over art became her passion of focus.
+While attending college at Huntington University in Indiana, while majoring in French horn performance, she added guitar to her instrumental arsenal and began developing her craft as a singer-songwriter.
+The rootsy folk music of the salt-of-the-earth Midwest arts culture of the early 2000s left a mark on her songwriting during this time, and she found herself frequenting the audiences of artists like Over the Rhine and Denison Witmer.
+Inspired by these bands’ approach to the industry, rather than courting a record label at the outset, Katey took the DIY approach to her music career from the start, writing and recording her first record in her bedroom – “Nothing to write home about,” she quips.

-Since those early beginnings, Katey has built a solid fan base with her blend of folk and pop, winning or placing in numerous songwriting competitions, garnering radio airplay both in her hometown of Denver and on Triple A stations around the country, landing song placements in film and television, and sharing the stage with the likes of Howie Day, Katie Herzig, Bill Mallonee, Matt Morris, Trevor Hall and others.
+Since those early beginnings, over the course of 14 years of recording and releasing a prolific discography of self-produced and self-released records with producers Neilson Hubbard and Warren Huart and performing live shows, Katey has built a solid fan base with her blend of folk and pop which she deems “roots-pop”.
+She was honored as a winner or runner-up in numerous songwriting competitions, garnered radio airplay both in her hometown of Denver and on Triple A stations around the country, landed song placements in film and television, and shared the stage with Howie Day, Katie Herzig, Bill Mallonee, Matt Morris, Trevor Hall, Todd Park Mohr of Big Head Todd, Blue Oyster Cult and others.